gs1-germany-innolab/block4log-concept-development/README.md

 [![AsciiDoc to Pdf Compilation](https://github.com/gs1-germany-innolab/block4log-data-visibility/workflows/AsciiDoc%20to%20Pdf%20Compilation/badge.svg)](https://github.com/gs1-germany-innolab/block4log-data-visibility/actions?query=workflow%3A%22AsciiDoc+to+Pdf+Compilation%22)

 This repository is used to develop the data-visibility concept for the Block4Log project.
-In particular the notarization of EPCIS data on a (public) block chain withtout loosing data ownership is described.
+In particular the notarization of EPCIS data on a (public) block chain without loosing data ownership is described.

 ## License